Diversity and no arbitrage: Consistent Price System and Conditional Full support

 then there exists an equivalent probability $\PQ$ satifying the requirements of the statement.

-Roughly speaking, \eqref{eq:int conv supp} implies the existence of $Z_n$ such that $\E{Z_n\Delta_{n}|\F_{\tau_{n-1}}}=0$ and $\E{Z_n|\F{\tau_{n-1}}}=1$.
-One can define $Z_n$ in such a way that it charges most of the mass to the events $\event{\tau_n=T}$.
+Roughly speaking, \eqref{eq:int conv supp} implies the existence of $Z_k$ such that $\E{Z_k\Delta_{k}\cond \F_{\tau_{k-1}}}=0$ and $\E{Z_k\cond \F_{\tau_{k-1}}}=1$.
+One can define $Z_k$ in such a way that it charges most of the mass to the events $\event{\tau_k=T}$.
 With this it is possible to achieve that

-and that the partial products $L_n=\prod_{k=1}^n Z_k$ are convergent in $L^1$.
-Then with $L=\prod Z_n$ and $\d\PQ= L \d\P$, using \eqref{eq:ZDelta} one can show that $X\in L^2(\PQ)$.
+and that the partial products $L_k=\prod_{\ell=1}^k Z_\ell$ are convergent in $L^1$.
+Then with $L=\prod Z_k$ and $\d\PQ= L \d\P$, using \eqref{eq:ZDelta} one can show that $X\in L^2(\PQ)$.
 For details we refer the reader to the proof of Theorem 1.2 in \cite[pages 508-510]{MR2398764}.

 So to finish the proof we have to show \eqref{eq:int conv supp} and \eqref{eq:tau_n=T}.
-Note, that it is enough to elaborate the proof for $n=0$ and $\F_0$ being trivial, as by conditioning on $\F_{\tau_n}$ and relabelling the time interval $[\tau_n,T]$ into $[0,T]$ we can reduce the general case to this special case.
-Indeed all our arguments are based on full support of the conditional law of $S$ given $\F_{\tau_n}$, the properties of $(S,\eps)$ given in \eqref{eq:eps-LS}, \eqref{eq:eps_min_d(S,O^c)} and the non-increase of $\eps$.
-Each of these hold under the regular version of the conditional law of $(S,\eps)$ given $\F_{\tau_n}$ and they are not sensitive to a continuous time-change.
+Note, that it is enough to elaborate the proof for $k=0$ and $\F_0$ being trivial, as by conditioning on $\F_{\tau_k}$ and linearly relabelling the time interval $[\tau_k,T]$ into $[0,T]$ we can reduce the general case to this special case.
+Indeed all our arguments are based on full support of the conditional law of $S$ given $\F_{\tau_k}$, the properties of $(S,\eps)$ given in \eqref{eq:eps-LS}, \eqref{eq:eps_min_d(S,O^c)} and the non-increase of $\eps$.
+Each of these hold under the regular version of the conditional law of $(S,\eps)$ given $\F_{\tau_k}$ and they are not sensitive to a continuous time-change.
+Even though the time-change is random it depends only on $\tau_k$, which is measurable with respect to $\F_{\tau_k}$.

 For \eqref{eq:tau_n=T} it is enough to show that $\P{\tau_1=T}>0$.
 Given $L_{0},\eps_{0}$ we define $\eta=\eps_{0}/(3(L_{0}\vee1))$.
 Then

 by Corollary \ref{cor:scfs}.
 Using condition \eqref{eq:eps-LS} we have